WHAT’S IN THIS REVIEW?

 However, that was a long time ago, and it’s unfair to judge the company on severely outdated software.
-As we’ve already mentioned, they did hand over user data that they weren’t supposed to have in 2017, but they have worked to improve their image ever since.
+As we’ve already mentioned, they have worked to improve their image ever since.

-In terms of usability, the additional simultaneous connections will undoubtedly come in handy for families, while the app is crisp and clean.
-UI bugs are annoying but forgivable, but the same can’t be said for the app crashing unexpectedly, which happened a few times during testing.
+In terms of usability, the additional simultaneous connections will undoubtedly come in handy for families, and the app design and functionality are crisp and clean.
+UI bugs are annoying but forgivable.

 Lastly, speeds are consistent, if a little on the slow side compared to other VPNs that don’t have as many servers on offer.
 (Sometimes, it’s better to go for quality, rather than quantity.)